Cygn/pdfshrink/README.md

 Usage: *pdfshrink [-sepP | --screen --ebook --printer --prepress] infile [outfile]*

-A bash script to reduce the size of a pdf file, by optimizations offered by ghostscript.
+A simple bash script to reduce the size of a pdf file, by optimizations offered by ghostscript.
 Four different levels are available, which will mainly affect the dpi of included images:

 * screen 72 dpi